Visiting and International Students

 Erasmus Exchange in the School of Religion

 The Erasmus+ Programme is a European funding programme established in 1987 offering university students a possibility of studying or doing an internship abroad in another country.
 The School of Religion has a long history of participating in Erasmus+ and our undergraduate students often describe the experience as an invaluable part of their Trinity education.

 For more information on how you might participate in an Erasmus programme, contact the School of Religion's Erasmus Coordinator, Dr. Benjamin Wold: firstname.lastname@example.org to learn more about your options.
 For more information on EU/Erasmus Exchange in Trinity College Dublin, see the following link: Trinity Erasmus and EU Exchange.

-Uniquely, the School of Religion carries out its programmes on campuses both at Trinity College Dublin and in Belfast.
-Academics based in our Belfast campus have research interests that focus on: transitional justice, conflict in Palestine, comparative peace processes, sport and conflict transformation, among many other topics linked to conflict transformation broadly defined.
+Uniquely, the School of Religion carries out its programmes both at Trinity College Dublin and in Belfast.
+Academics based in Belfast have research interests that focus on: transitional justice, conflict in Palestine, comparative peace processes, sport and conflict transformation, among many other topics linked to conflict transformation broadly defined.
 Whilst the Northern Irish context is a key focus, ongoing research with an international focus, most notably in Palestine, is being carried out by staff in Belfast.
 Strong connections have been developed between Trinity Belfast staff and grassroots organisations in the north (as evidenced by consecutive nominations for Trinity's civic engagement award).
 Therefore, visiting researchers, PhD candidates, and those interested in examining the Irish experience of conflict transformation whilst interrogating broader global 'post-conflict' concerns, will find academic staff in Belfast with a wealth of research experience that reflects these issues.